FEBRUARY OFF-SEASON TRAVEL

-- Experiencing their summer but with slightly fewer crowds than January (e.g., post-holiday lull).
+- Experiencing summer in the Southern Hemisphere, but with slightly fewer crowds than in January (e.g., a post-holiday lull).

 Main Regions Globally and Their Associated Seasons in February: